-Physiology (Greek phýsis = nature and lógos = teaching) is the study of the fundamentals of life, in particular the life processes and functions in an organism.
-In detail, these are the biophysical life processes in the cells, tissues and organs of all living beings in the interaction of all physical, chemical and biochemical processes.
-Plant physiology is the study of the life processes of plants with the central life process of photosynthesis (picture).
-Other aspects are growth processes, differentiation of organs, reactions to environmental stimuli, transport of substances and communication between cells, tissues and organs.
-In the case of the vine, there is the concept of physiological maturity, which is important in the grape harvest.
-On the other hand, morphology (Greek morphé = shape, form) is the study of forms and characteristics and phenology (Greek phaíno = I appear) is the study of seasonal manifestations or the development cycle in organisms.
+Plant physiology is the study of the life processes of plants with the central life process of photosynthesis (image).
+Further aspects are growth processes, differentiation of organs, reactions to environmental stimuli, transport of substances and communication between cells, tissues and organs.
+In the case of vines, there is the concept of physiological maturity, which is important for the grape harvest.
+In contrast, morphology (Greek morphé = shape, form) is the study of forms and characteristics and phenology (Greek phaíno = I appear) is the study of the seasonal appearance or development cycle of organisms.
 See also relevant keywords under grapevine.

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.